emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

 The document is still draft.
 Some of the questions that need resolving are noted in square brackets.

-Ravenbrook is currently (2023-01) `migrating the MPS project to git (and GitHub) <https://github.com/Ravenbrook/mps/issues/98>`_ and this is likely to modify and simplify this procedure.

 2. Pre-merge checklist